-Sweet, flaky, warmly spicy from the cinnamon glaze.
+Sweet, flaky scones are warmly spicy from the cinnamon glaze.
 And the toffee bits scattered throughout give them a richer taste.

-7 Tbsp. unsalted butter, cold and cut into small bits
+- 7 Tbsp. unsalted butter, cold and cut into small pieces

 For the Glaze:

 - Preheat the oven to 425 F. Line 2 baking sheets with parchment paper and set aside.

 - In a small bowl, whisk the pumpkin, eggs, and cream until smooth; Set aside.

 - In a large mixing bowl, whisk together the flour, sugar, baking powder, salt, and pumpkin pie spice.
 Cut in the chilled butter with a pastry cutter, until you have pea-sized crumbs.

 - Add the pumpkin mixture and the toffee bits to the dry ingredients and stir until the dough comes together.